first 30 days after launch

 If you followed this plan, you're not guessing anymore.
 You have data.
 You know which channels work.
 You know which messages resonate.
 That's a foundation most solo founders never build because they skip the structured first month and jump straight to tactics.

-PopHatch automates this entire process.
-It proposes specific tests based on your situation, tracks results across everything you try, and tells you what the data means so you can focus on execution instead of interpretation.
-The 30-day plan in this article is the free version of the framework.
-PopHatch is for founders who want to run it continuously with AI support.
+PopHatch runs this process continuously.
+It proposes specific tests based on your data, tracks results across everything you try, and tells you what the numbers mean so you can focus on execution instead of interpretation.

 Frequently Asked Questions